 GeneCards Summary for ACOX3 Gene

 ACOX3 (Acyl-CoA Oxidase 3, Pristanoyl) is a Protein Coding gene.
-Diseases associated with ACOX3 include mutism.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include receptor binding and acyl-CoA dehydrogenase activity.
+Among its related pathways are Peroxisomal lipid metabolism and Fatty acid elongation.
+Gene Ontology (GO) annotations related to this gene include receptor binding and oxidoreductase activity, acting on the CH-CH group of donors.
 An important paralog of this gene is ACOX1.

 UniProtKB/Swiss-Prot for ACOX3 Gene

 Oxidizes the CoA-esters of 2-methyl-branched fatty acids.